combattingbias/combattingbias.huygens.knaw.nl/docs/news/shared-yet-troubled-pasts.md

 **CHAIR**: **Britt van Duijvenvoorde**, [Resisting Enslavement](https://voices.iisg.nl/?page_id=7) (The Netherlands)

 Britt van Duijvenvoorde is PhD Researcher at the International Institute of Social History.
-With a background in philosophy and history, she currently works as part of the project _Resisting Enslavement: A Global Historical Approach to Slavery in the Dutch Atlantic and Asian Empire (1620-1815)_, where she focusses on the dialectic between resistance and enslavement.
+With a background in philosophy and history, she currently works as part of the project _Resisting Enslavement: A Global Historical Approach to Slavery in the Dutch Atlantic and Asian Empire (1620-1815)_, where she focuses on the intersection between local bondage systems and export slave trade in South India, and how captive individuals challenged their enslavement (with)in these systems.

 ## Sign-up